The Role of Primer: Why It's Vital for Painting Projects

 The Different Types of Primer

-Primer comes in several different types, each suited for specific needs.
-Choosing the right primer for your project is key to achieving a smooth, professional-looking finish.
+Choosing the right primer for your surface and conditions is key to a smooth, long‑lasting result.

 Oil-based primer